New Zealand | Microsoft Endpoint Manager Group Policy Analytics Tool

 ADMX Support Yes means there’s an ADMX template for this setting.
 No means there isn’t an ADMX template for the specific setting

-Scope Shows if the imported GPO targets users or targets devices.
-Min OS Version: Shows the minimum Windows OS version build numbers that the GPO setting applies.
-It may show 18362 (1903), 17130 (1803), and other Windows 10 versions
+Min OS Version Shows the minimum Windows OS version build numbers that the GPO setting applies.
+It may show 18362 (1903), 17130 (1803) and other Windows 10 versions

 CSP Name A Configuration Service Provider (CSP) exposes device configuration settings in Windows 10.
 This column shows the CSP that includes the setting